Afterschool

 Both Matriculation and Foundation require you to apply online – Image via Pixabay

-May intake (Applications have to be made online on the official website which will be opened around the month of July – November)
+May intake (Applications have to be made online on the official website which will be opened around July – November)

-Applications for Foundation is made online through Unit Pusat Universiti (UPU) website, and will be open around February each year.
+Applications for Foundation are made online through the Unit Pusat Universiti (UPU) website and will be open around February each year.

 The Cumulative Grade Point Average (CGPA) system is used to assess your performance – Image via Pixabay